unnynet/unnynet-docs/docs/basic/authorization.md

 ```java fct_label="Java"
 unnynet.authorizeWithCredentials("username", "password", "display_name", null);
 ```

+Password must be at least 8 symbols length.

 In case a player logs out he might want to login in back with the game credentials.
 We've created a flow for such situation, but it's up to developers to take care about the rest: